 Like many fruit trees, these peach trees have several requirements in order to thrive.
-Indian Blood peaches are listed to require at least 750-900 chill hours in order to produce fruit.
-This requirement makes the plants hardy to USDA zones 4-8.
+Indian Blood peaches are listed to require at least 750 to 900 chill hours in order to produce fruit.
+This requirement makes the plants hardy to USDA zones 4 through 8.

 Since these peaches are listed as self-fruitful, their planting does not require an additional pollinator plant.
 However, it is suggested that plants are able to better produce an abundant Indian Blood peach harvest when a compatible pollinator tree has been planted nearby.

 How to Grow Indian Blood Peach Trees

 The first step to growing this type of peach is to locate young saplings.
 Due to the popularity of new cultivars, it may be unlikely that growers will be able to find this plant available at local nurseries and garden centers.
 Luckily, these fruit trees can be found frequently through online plant sellers.
 When ordering, purchasing only from reputable sources will ensure the best chance of receiving a healthy and disease-free peach tree.

 Choose a well-draining planting location in direct sunlight.
 Soak the roots of the peach tree sapling in water for a few hours before planting.
 Dig a hole about twice as large and as deep as the root ball of the plant.
 Fill the planting hole with soil and cover the roots, being careful not to cover the crown of the tree.